pyrsia/pyrsia/docs/developers/pyrsia-architecture-and-use-cases.md

 - As a user I can use the Pyrsia CLI to show the transparency log. (including search on author/dependencies/...)
 - New authorized nodes can be added to the Pyrsia network.
-- As an authorized node admin I can request the addition of an official Docker Hub image to the Pyrsia network.
-- As a user I can request a build from source of a specific artifact, so it is added to the Pyrsia network.
+- As a user I can request a build from source (or retrieval from an trusted build source) of a specific artifact, so it is added to the Pyrsia network.

 ## Pyrsia network overview